 We plotted in the lat/long of HMS Victory at noon on the 21st October 1805, as we headed out across the Bay of Cadiz towards Lagos overnight, in order to find some gas.

-We arrived in Lagos at around 11am and it transpired this was the fastest pit stop ever, as they had no gas… We realised we probably had about enough and on we continued.
+We arrived in Lagos at around 11am and it transpired this was the fastest pit stop ever, as they had none… We re-evaluated, realised we probably had just enough and were back to sea!

 Sagres sits at the very south western tip of Portugal, just around from Cape St Vincent.